hsf-training/hsf-training-ssh-webpage/_episodes/02-basics.md

 ~~~
 {: .output}

 which is perfectly normal.
-In the next step the server will ask you for your
+In the next step, the server will ask you for your
-password and after you entered that you should see a command line prompt and are
+password and after that, you should see a command line prompt and are
 now connected.

-Once you are connected the next important step is to disconnect, just type
+Once you are connected, the next important step is to disconnect.
+To do so, just type
-``exit`` and press return and your connection will be closed.
+``exit`` and press return (enter), and your connection will be closed.
 If you're very
 impatient you can also press ``Ctrl-D`` as a shortcut.

 > ## Warning: Long runing jobs
 > Don't run long-running and CPU or memory heavy jobs on login nodes like
-> we just used.
+> the one you just used.
-> The login nodes are shared
+> Login nodes are shared
-> resources for all users and it's not very polite and mostly also not
+> resources for all users and it's not very polite and, mostly, it is also not
 > permitted to occupy them with calculations that could be done on dedicated
 > machines.
 > You probably have access to batch systems to submit resource intensive jobs!
 {: .callout}

 > ## Exercise
-> Login to ``bastion.desy.de``, verify that the login succeeded with the
+> Login to your desired server and verify that the login succeeded with the
 > ``hostname`` command and log out again.
 {: .challenge}